kapitchi/KapitchiIdentity/README.md

 Extending registration
 ----------------------

-"I want to add new field into registration form and store them into my table"
+"I want to add new fields into registration form and store them into my table"

 ### Rationale
 You need to hook into registration form construct.post event in order to add new form fields i.e. add extension sub-form.